RakV1342/test-markdown/README.md

 ---
 The exporter added in the above steps helps collect data from the VPX/CPX ingress device and CPX-EW devices.
 This exporter needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.

-Prometheus Operator uses the concept of Service Monitors to automatically detect pods belonging to a service using the labels attached to those pods.
-By creating a Service Monitor for all the exporters responsible for the NetScaler devices, we can begin to....
+Prometheus Operator uses the concept of Service Monitors to automatically detect pods belonging to a service using the labels attached to that service.
+So, to monitor the netscaler devices, a Service Monitor corresponding to the exporters of each class of NetScaler device (VPX ingress, CPX ingress, CPX-EW) needs to be created.
+Example yaml files are provided below;

 <details>
 <summary>Service Monitor for VPX exporter</summary>